Arbiter1223/Daigaku-Gurashi-Custom-Students/Files/Student Info Pages/Kusumoto, Light (A boy with a vast imagination).md

 Author: AjTheYandere

-Compatable game version: V0.69

 First appearance: 10/21/2018

 Created in version: V0.27

+### Additional information

+---No additional information available---

-Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Kusumoto%2C%20Light%20(A%20boy%20with%20a%20vast%20imagination)%20-%20AjTheYandere%2C%20V0.69.student">Kusumoto, Light (A boy with a vast imagination) - AjTheYandere, V0.69.student</a>
+### Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Kusumoto%2C%20Light%20(A%20boy%20with%20a%20vast%20imagination)%20-%20AjTheYandere.student">Kusumoto, Light (A boy with a vast imagination) - AjTheYandere.student</a>

 ### ---**To download, _right-click_ the link, and select _"Save as"_**---